-- Health Plan Product File - Download the sponsor, health plan and product information file for use in identifying patients for which C-CDAs need to be submitted to the CDR.
+- Health Care Authority Managed Medicaid Health Plan List - Download the sponsor, health plan and product information file for use in identifying patients for which C-CDAs need to be submitted to the CDR.

 - Link4Health Data Inclusion and Classification – This document, prepared by the Washington State Health Care Authority (HCA), provides information about data inclusion and classification for C-CDA data submissions.

 - ICD and CPT Classification Code Sets – The HCA created this listing for use in assigning confidentiality code classifications to claims data provided to the CDR.
 The listing is available to providers and vendors for use in developing confidentiality code data classification capabilities in electronic health record systems.

 - OneHealthPort Object Identifiers - Organizations participating in the OneHealthPort HIE are assigned identifiers for use in messages sent through the HIE.
 This document describes use of these identifiers and includes a listing of identifiers for HIE participating organizations.

 C-CDA files submitted to the CDR are sent through an automated schema validation tool to ensure the file conforms with national standards before being processed by the CDR.
 Files that fail the validation are not processed, and schema validation error information is sent back to the submitting organization in the error response messages.
 For more information see Automated Schema Validation for C-CDA Files.